microsoft/code-with-engineering-playbook/docs/automated-testing/tech-specific-samples/building-containers-with-azure-devops.md

-# Building Containers with Azure DevOps using DevTest Pattern
+# Building Containers with Azure DevOps Using the DevTest Pattern

 In this documents, we highlight learnings from applying the DevTest pattern to container development in Azure DevOps through pipelines.